-Hours: Welcome!
-The Library hours are Monday, Tuesday, & Thursday 10 AM to 8 PM, Wednesday & Friday 10 AM to 5 PM, and Saturday 10 AM to 4 PM.
+Hours: The Library hours are Monday, Tuesday, & Thursday 10 AM to 8 PM, Wednesday & Friday 10 AM to 5 PM, and Saturday 10 AM to 5 PM

 Sign Up for hoopla today!

-We introduce hoopla, our new subscription app.
-With hoopla Digital, Rockland Public Library cardholders will be able to instantly read, watch, and listen to their choice of more than 1,000,000 titles, for FREE!
+With hoopla Digital, Rockland Public Library cardholders are able to instantly read, watch, and listen to their choice of more than 1,000,000 titles, for FREE!
 This includes TV series, newly released music, bestselling audiobooks, eBooks, Great Courses, and much more everywhere you have a screen - your computer, your phone, your car, even your TV.
 All you need is your valid library card!

-Cardholders may borrow up to five (5) titles each month; however, a Binge Pass allows unlimited streaming (only) using only one of your five borrows.
+Cardholders may borrow up to four (4) titles each month; however, a Binge Pass allows unlimited streaming (only) using only one of your four borrows.
 The Binge Pass is currently available for magazines, Curiosity Stream (engaging documentaries and nonfiction series), Hellosaurus (interactive, engaging, and educational shows for kids ages 2 to 8), and Great Courses.

 The library is able to provide this new service thanks to funding from the Rockland Public Library Endowment Association.